Chia-Network/chialisp-web/docs/common_functions.md

 We created a simple coin, but you can see the potential of this.
 You can enforce a set of rules not only on a coin that you lock up, but on *every* descendant coin.
 Not only that, the rules can be enforced *on top of other smart contracts*.
 In the Chialisp ecosystem, all smart contracts are interoperable with each other unless otherwise specified by a parent smart contract.
 The possibilities are endless and represent the vast programmability that Chialisp enables for coins.

-In the next section, we'll talk about how the network handles the coins and what you need to know before you try to deploy one yourself.
+In the next section, we'll talk about the standard transaction format on the Chia network.